-(Mr. Suthin Phadetpai) Chairman of the Risk Management Committee
+Chairman of the Risk Management Committee

-9. Internal control and related party transactions
+9. Internal Control and Related Transaction

 9.1 Internal Control

 Adequacy and appropriateness of the Company's internal control system

 The Board of Directors provides internal control and risk management systems to achieve objectives effectively and comply with applicable laws and standards.
 The Board of Directors regularly monitors the effectiveness of internal control and risk management on a quarterly basis and assigns the Audit Committee to scrutinize it before presenting to the Board of Directors for consideration.